jjreina/Courses/Readme.md

-# Fourth course of eight.
+# Building Applications with React and Redux.
 This project is a customized version of the project proposed on Pluralsight site.
 Where versions as react, bootstrap, redux... have been updated.
 The project hava been implemented using typescript and tslint.
 * Run dev version: